Metz Cathedral: Bell Tower of La Mutte, Chapter Tower and Horloge Tower

 The south tower of the cathedral, called "La Mutte", was both the cathedral and municipal bell tower; it was built in 1324 and the municipal bell, called La Mutte, was installed there in 1381.
 This bell was rung in case of fires, approaching enemies or important civic events.
-After a fire in 1468, a new upper stage of the tower and a spire was constructed on top, bringing the height to ninety meters.
+After a fire in 1468, a new upper stage of the tower and a spire was constructed on top.
 It has two platforms where watchmen were posted to look out for fires or approaching enemies.
+The tower stands 88 m high.

 The present major city bell in the tower is named "La Mutte" and was cast in 1605.
 It weighs 11,000 kilograms (24,250 pounds).
 A second bell, called Tocsin, made in 1501, weighs 1500 kilos, and is rung to signal the end of the day; along with a third small bell, called Mademoiselle de Tourmel, made in 1802 and recast in 1875.
 It weighs just 45 kilograms.